Google Maps™ Driving Directions (Home) » Asia Maps » Turkey

 The term “Middle East” was coined by western Europeans as a geographic designation for those countries of southwest Asia and northeast Africa that stretch from the Mediterranean Sea to Pakistan and Afghanistan’s borders, including nations on the Arabian Peninsula.
 This area was considered the midpoint between Europe and East Asia, usually called the Far East.
 In a cultural sense, the term sometimes includes all the countries in the primarily Islamic region.
 In this sense, the Middle East consists of Afghanistan and Pakistan and some of the North African countries that border the Arabian Peninsula.

-Click here for Turkey Google maps, MapQuest & more detailed country facts.
+Click here for Turkey Google Maps, MapQuest & more detailed country facts.